Resources

 Living through Grief by Harold Bauman

-BOOK: A carefully crafted book gently explains the stages of grief and suggests practical steps for learning to live again.
+FACTUAL: A carefully crafted book gently explains the experience of grief and suggests practical steps for learning to live again.

 What a Wonderful World, An Anthology of Joy by Fiona Castle

-BOOK: Book writing about the depths of grief and the hope that emerges
+BIOGRAPHY/AUTOBIOGRAPHY: Book writing about the depths of grief and the hope that emerges.

 Rainbows Through the Rain: An Anthology of Hope by Fiona Castle

-Faye Landrum, Acquainted with Grief, Encouraging Meditations for Times of Loss
+Acquainted with Grief, Encouraging Meditations for Times of Loss by Faye Landrum

 Inside Grief: A Personal Journey: Hope for the Grieving and Those Who Care for Them by Katy Laity O'Brien